laravel-liberu/documentation/docs/backend/calendar.md

 ## Publishes

 - `php artisan vendor:publish --tag=calendar-config` - the configuration
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the config, once a newer version is released, can be used with the `--force` flag
 - `php artisan vendor:publish --tag=calendar-provider` - a default calendar provider
 - `php artisan vendor:publish --tag=calendar-factory` - a calendar factory
-- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-factories` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag
 - `php artisan vendor:publish --tag=calendar-email-template` - the email template,
  so you can customize it
-- `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the email templates once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-mail` - a common alias for when wanting to update the email templates once a newer version is released, usually used with the `--force` flag

 ## Contributions